Hackyhus/schoolsystem/src/ai/README.md

-# AI Integration Strategy for InsightConnect Portal
+# AI Integration Strategy for GIIA Portal

-This document outlines the architecture and implementation strategy for integrating Generative AI features into the InsightConnect school management portal using Firebase Genkit.
+This document outlines the architecture and implementation strategy for integrating Generative AI features into the GIIA school management portal using Firebase Genkit.

 ## 1. Core Technology